Mohamed-Ismail-Salah/OOP_Dart_project/README.md

 - **Representation**: Two functionalities are supported between the `Order` and `Product` classes, meaning advantages of both classes are used together.
 - **Usage**: This is used when extending the `Order` class with additional properties and functions without altering the fundamental structure of the `Product` class.
 Multiple inheritance facilitates the combination of features from different classes while avoiding code duplication.

-These OOP principles make the code more organized, maintainable, and extensible, providing a solid foundation for building a versatile e-commerce system.